r0zetta/alien_ecology/README.md

 All other options will require editing the file itself, since I didn't bother parameterizing them.
 Look for class game_space and edit the inputs to the init function.
 Here are a few tips:

-- **hidden_size** defines the shape of the hidden layers in the neural network.
-Note that if this list contains multiple values, multiple hidden layers will be created.
-A default value of something like [8] or [16] is probably good.
-You can, of course make much larger neural networks by defining hidden to be [64, 128, 64] or something like that, but bear in mind evolutionary strategies will fail if there are too many parameters to find.
-- **num_prev_states** allows you to set how many previous observation sets are present in the model's input
 - **learners** defines the split between learning agents and evolving agents.
 At 1.0, the simulation is all learners.
 At 0.0, the simulation is all evolvers.
 - **area_size** defines the width and height of the simulated area.
 It is always a square shape.
 - **num_agents** defines the number of agents to run in the simulation.
 This number will be split between learners and evolvers.